US STOCKS-Energy stocks lead Wall St lower in broad selloff

 "Multinationals will have their earnings decreased if they aren't fully hedged," said Rick Meckler, president of LibertyView Capital Management in Jersey City.

-The S&P 500 energy sector was down 4.25 percent, on track for its largest daily percentage decline since November 28.
-It fell almost 20 percent in the second half of last year.
-The health sector, the S&P's best performer on Monday was down 0.47 percent.
+The S&P 500 energy sector was down 4.1 percent, on track for its largest daily percentage decline since November 28.
+It fell almost 20 percent over the last two quarters of last year.

-The S&P's worst performers were Denbury Resources Inc which fell 10 percent, and Noble Energy, down 9.8 percent in afternoon trade.

-One bright spot was Gilead Sciences Inc. Shares rose 2.4 percent after CNBC reported CVS Health Corp, one of the largest U.S. managers of drug benefits, will give Gilead's hepatitis C treatment preferred status and cover a competing treatment from AbbVie Inc only as an exception.
-AbbVie shares lost 2.3 percent.

-The S&P 500 was posting 5 new 52-week highs and 6 new lows; the Nasdaq Composite was recording 43 new highs and 25 new lows.
-(Additional reporting by Rodrigo Campos and Chuck Mikolajczak; editing by Bernadette Baum and Nick Zieminski)
+The S&P 500 was posting 5 new 52-week highs and 6 new lows; the Nasdaq Composite was recording 37 new highs and 22 new lows.
+(Additional reporting by Chuck Mikolajczak; editing by Bernadette Baum and Nick Zieminski)

 * Dow down 0.16 pct, S&P down 0.09 pct, Nasdaq up 0.09 pct (Updates to open)